-Buying Barrier 1 – Too Many Choices
+Buying Barrier 1 – Too Many Search Choices

-Searching for products via search terms doesn’t have to be a problem if brands add functions to their search bar, such as autocomplete and product suggestions to guide shoppers in the right direction.
+Searching for products via search terms doesn’t have to be a problem if brands add functions to their search bar, such as autocomplete and product suggestions, to guide shoppers in the right direction.

-Buying Barrier 2 – Irrelevant Results
+Buying Barrier 2 – Irrelevant Search Results

-When shoppers know what they want to buy and unrelated results appear, it’s dishearting, and they’re likely to abandon their search and head on over to a competitor’s site.
+When shoppers know what they want to buy and unrelated results appear, it’s disheartening, and they’re likely to abandon their search and head on to a competitor’s site.
 When a shopper searches for a “yellow girls bike” and receives “boys bikes in black, green, and blue,” those results will diminish the brand’s credibility and have no significance to a shopper.

-Buying Barrier 3 – No Results Found
+Buying Barrier 3 – No Search Results Found

-Buying Barrier 4 – Semantics
+Buying Barrier 4 – Bridging the Vocabulary Search Gap

 What’s interesting about language is that your primary target market may speak one way, while your holiday shoppers may use different words and phrases in describing what they’re after.